I'd like to email you! What is your business email address?

 Will your yarn stripe/ pool/ flash?

-Based on how we dye the simple answer is, “In most cases, no, but heavily variegated colorways always run the risk of pooling.”
+Based on how we dye the simple answer is, “In most cases, no, but heavily variegated colorways always run the risk of pooling, and a few of our colorways are specifically designed for purposeful pooling.”
 We would, however, like to remind folks that due to the processes involved in hand-dyeing yarns, skeins dyed in the same colorway will each show slight variations.
 We recommend alternating skeins every second row in order to avoid color variations in the fabric.

 What was your connection to The Sanguine Gryphon?